susumuota/arXivApp/README.md

 # arXivApp

-A Slack app using Bolt for Python that shows arXiv abstract and DeepL translations.
+A Slack App using Bolt for Python that shows arXiv abstract and DeepL translations.